Open-EO/openeo.org/documentation/draft/glossary.md

 - **(cloud) back-end**: server; computer infrastructure (one or more physical computers or virtual machines) used for storing EO data and processing it
 - **big Earth observation cloud back-end**: server infrastructure where industry and researchers analyse large amounts of EO data

-## Processes and process graphs
+## Processes

-The terms _process_ and _process graph_ have specific meanings in the openEO API specification.

-A **process** is an operation provided by the back end that performs a specific task on a set of parameters and returns a result.
+A **process** is an operation that performs a specific task on a set of parameters and returns a result.
 An example is computing a statistical operation, such as mean or median, on selected EO data.
 A process is similar to a function or method in programming languages.

+A **pre-defined process** is a process provided by the *back-end*, often one of the [ones centrally defined by openEO](processes.md).

+A **user-defined process** is a process defined by the *user* and stored as custom process the back-end.
+Internally it is a *process graph*.

-A **process graph** chains specific process calls together.
+A **process graph** chains specific process calls from the set of pre-defined and user-defined processes together.
+A process graph itself is a (user-defined) process again.
 Similarly to scripts in the context of programming, process graphs organize and automate the execution of one or more processes that could alternatively be executed individually.
 In a process graph, processes need to be specific, i.e. concrete values for input parameters need to be specified.
 These arguments can again be process graphs, scalar values, arrays or objects.

 ## EO data (Collections)